Gentle Palm & Foot Sweat Treatment Guide

 Q7: How do topical meds/iontophoresis differ from Botox?

 Topical meds and iontophoresis are daily maintenance — stop using, sweating returns.
-Painless Botox is high-performance, lasting 6 months per treatment, ideal for busy people.
+Gentle Botox is high-performance, lasting 6 months per treatment, ideal for busy people.

 Q8: Can hand and foot sweating be treated simultaneously?